How to Use the 'apt' Command for Package Management (with examples)

 sudo apt upgrade

-Motivation: Regularly upgrading installed packages ensures that you have the latest bug fixes and security updates.
-The apt upgrade command upgrades all installed packages to their newest available versions.
+Motivation: A crucial aspect of system maintenance is keeping all installed packages up to date to ensure access to the latest features, improvements, and security updates.
+The sudo apt upgrade command updates all packages on your system to their latest available versions.

 Explanation: